-- 6.2 The cost auditor may designate criteria for identifying misstatements that would be clearly trivial and would not need to be accumulated because the cost auditor expects that the accumulation of such amounts clearly would not have a material effect on the cost statements.
+6.2 The cost auditor may designate criteria for identifying misstatements that would be clearly trivial and would not need to be accumulated because the cost auditor expects that the accumulation of such amounts clearly would not have a material effect on the cost statements.
 "Clearly trivial" is not another expression for "not material."
-When there is any uncertainty about whether one or more items are clearly trivial, the matter is considered not to be clearly trivial. - 6.3 To assist the cost auditor in evaluating the effect of misstatements and in communicating misstatements to management and those charged with governance, it may be useful to distinguish between factual misstatements, judgmental misstatements and projected misstatements: - (a) Factual misstatements are misstatements about which there is no doubt. - (b) Judgmental misstatements are differences arising from the judgments of management concerning cost estimates that the auditor considers unreasonable, or the selection or application of costing principles, methods, and policies that the cost auditor considers inappropriate.
+Matters that are clearly trivial are matters that are clearly inconsequential, whether taken individually or in aggregate and by whatever criteria judged i.e. size, nature or circumstances.
+When there is any uncertainty about whether one or more items are clearly trivial, the matter is considered not to be clearly trivial.

-(c) Projected misstatements are the auditor's estimate of misstatements in populations based on misstatements identified in audit samples of those entire populations.
-Guidance on use of Audit Samplings to draw conclusion about the population is set out in SCA 106 (ED).
+- 6.3 To assist the cost auditor in evaluating the effect of misstatements and in communicating misstatements to management and those charged with governance, it may be useful to distinguish between factual misstatements, judgmental misstatements and projected misstatements: - (a) Factual misstatements are misstatements about which there is no doubt. - (b) Judgmental misstatements are differences arising from the judgments of management concerning cost estimates that the auditor considers unreasonable, or the selection or application of costing principles, methods, and policies that the cost auditor considers inappropriate. - (C) Projected misstatements are the auditor's estimate of misstatements in populations based on misstatements identified in audit samples of those entire populations.
+Guidance on use of Audit Samplings to draw conclusion about the population is set out in SCA 106(ED).